 MSc Climate Change, Management & Finance is a one-year programme that prepares the next generation of climate change and sustainability business leaders.
 On this ground-breaking programme, students learn from leading practitioners and world leading climate change faculty to put the latest academic thinking on business and climate science strategies into practice.

-This year’s MSc Climate Change, Management & Finance cohort is made up of 112 students, with 53% of those students being female.
-A truly global cohort, 29 nationalities are represented in the class of 2021-22 having studied a range of undergraduate subjects such as Business/Management (33%), Economics (20%), Science/Medicine (16%), Arts/Humanities (15%) – all united by the desire to make the world a greener place.
+This year’s MSc Climate Change, Management & Finance cohort is made up of 166 students, with 62% of those students being female.
+A truly global cohort, 35 nationalities are represented in the class having studied a range of undergraduate subjects such as Business/Management (31%), Economics (22%), Finance/Accounting (15%), Arts/Humanities (11%).

 Meet an MSc Climate Change, Management & Finance student